mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 This can be used when the information contained in the TLV is no longer relevant, e.g. the access network availability has changed.
 The time of canceling is based on local policies and network environment.

+Reporting the unavailability an access network to the concentrator can serve as an advisory signal to preventively stop sending packets over this network while maintaining the QUIC tunnel connection.
+Upon reporting of the availability of this network, the concentrator can quickly resume sending packets over this network.

 # Security Considerations